 Refurbish The Keyboard

-Refurbish the keyboard assembly and fit the flexible contact PCB as per the JD-800 guide.
+Refurbish the keyboard assembly and fit the flexible contact PCB as per Roland Keyboard Assembly Guide.
 See other notes in that guide explaining how to mate the flexible PCB ZIF connector on the transition PCB.

 The aftertouch cable is extremely fragile.
-Treat this cable very carefully during build up.
+Treat this cable very carefully during build.
 A recommendation is to cover with some polythene and stick to the metalwork until the final fitting.

-The transition PCB (Version P0016A-03 or -04) is fitted using 3 spacers to the end of the keyboard frame.
-One spacer near the IDC connector is only attached on one side.
+The transition PCB (Version P0016E-01) is fitted using 3 spacers to the end of the keyboard frame.
+One spacer is only attached on one side.
 Do not tighten the two retaining screws on the PCB yet, they are loosened or removed to gain access later, when key retaining strips are put back in place.

 If the plastic holding clamp is missing, it is essential that a nylon washer is used between the screw head and the flexible PCB to protect it from damage.
 In pictures below, plastic clamp has been replaced with a strip of recycled plastic.

 After testing in the U-20, gigging it and stripping down to examine, we discovered excessive wear on the coverlay above the copper trace on the flexible circuit near the mounting hole for the bender panel.